shanselman/hanselman.com-bugs/README.md

 ## What is this?

-I have a blog at https://hanselman.com/blog that I've run for almost 20 years.0
+I have a blog at https://hanselman.com/blog that I've run for almost 20 years.

 Recently it moved from being: